 |Describe the impact of climate-related risks and opportunities on the organization’s business, strategy and financial planning.||Equinix reviews our annual financial planning and business strategy in the face of power prices, our renewable energy goal and the needs of customers, and evolves our strategy and programs as new climate risk and opportunities arise.|

 To manage transitional risks and opportunities related to our products and services, Equinix deploys best-in-class data center energy efficiency technologies, innovations and strategies for reducing energy consumption.
 We also design, build and operate our data centers with high operational standards, and have evolved our operational strategy to focus on renewable energy procurement, underscored by our long-term goal of using 100% renewable energy across our global platform.
-We are also pursuing ambitious Science Based Targets.
+We have also set ambitious climate-neutral and science-based 2030 targets.

 To manage physical risks, our global and site operations teams conduct R&D on the infrastructure changes and process improvements that will be best suited for temperature or climate regimes or extreme weather patterns in different regions.
 Our mechanical and electrical engineers are constantly looking for new technologies and schemes to drive cost savings and enhance reliability or resiliency.